 This is just one spread from one short story.

-There are multiple stories
+There are multiple stories of functional illiteracy through these pages,

 all told with compassion.